travigd/documentation/server/ports-and-networking.md

 ## Advertise As

-There are times when due to NAT <!-- TODO: Which is? --> or other reasons a node may not be bound to the address it is reachable from other nodes as.
+There are times when due to NAT <!-- TODO: Which is?
+What I think it is --> or other reasons a node may not be bound to the address it is reachable from other nodes as.
 As an example the machine has an IP address of 192.168.1.13 but the node is visible to other nodes as 10.114.12.112.

 The option `advertise-as` allows you to tell the node that even though it is bound to a given address it should not gossip that address as its address.
 Instead it will use the address that you tell it to use.
 In the example above you would configure